Frequently Asked Questions

 Welcome to the frequently asked questions section of our website.
 We have endeavored to provide information for any questions you may have.

-Please feel free to browse or use the search boxes provided.
 Remember, feel free to contact us with any of your questions.

 Do you have HICAPS facilities?

 Yes, you are able to claim a rebate from your health fund via the HICAPS system if you bring your current health fund card and have extras cover that includes the service you used.
 Please note that a ‘gap’ fee may be payable depending on your level of cover.